kjain1810/Supply-Chain-Smartcontract/README.md

 - manufactuerRevealBid : manufacturer reveals their bid to supplier from this if reveal phase is on
 - addSupplier, addManufacturer, addCustomer : adds the actors
 - supplierAddQuantity : adds quantity for the supplier
-- Update_Manufacturer_Quantities : updates cars from quantities;
+- update_Manufacturer_Quantities : updates cars from quantities;
-- ManufacturerSuppliesCars : manufacturer sells cars
+- manufacturerSuppliesCars : manufacturer sells cars
-- CustomerPurchase : customer places a order
+- customerPurchase : customer places a order

 ### Events
 - StartSupplierAuction : supplier starts auction